Sampling random graphs with specified degree sequences: Results

-To initialise this algorithm, the MCMC is first run for $1000m$ swaps.
-This “burn-in period” ensures that in expectation, every edge has been swapped 2000 times, which we take as a reasonable degree of randomization before samples are taken for any experiment.
-After this burn-in period, the algorithm creates a sequence of lists of the form $S_T = [s_1, s_2, s_3,\dots, s_T]$ where $s_i = x_{\eta(i-1)+1}$ for $1 \leq i \leq T$, that is, each $S_T$ is a candidate set of sampled values from the Markov chain, for a particular choice of gap $\eta$.
-As $\eta$ increases, the serial correlations in the Markov chain, and hence also the fraction $f_\eta$ of statistically significant autocorrelations will decay toward zero.
-Since the Markov chain is stochastic, we calculate $f_\eta$ by averaging over $100$ Markov chains.
-The first value of $\eta$ at which $f_\eta \leq \alpha_c$ is returned as the effective choice of sampling gap $\eta_0$ by which to construct a sample with the target properties, where $\alpha_c$ is the chosen critical threshold.
+To initialize the algorithm (Algorithm \ref{Algorithm:1}), the MCMC is first run for $1000m$ swaps.\ This “burn-in" period ensures that in expectation, every edge has been proposed for a swap 2000 times, which we take as a reasonable degree of randomization before samples are taken for any experiment.\ After the burn-in period, for each choice of sampling gap $\eta$, the algorithm creates $C$ sequences from $C$ independent Markov chains.\ Each sequence is a list of the form $S_T = [s_1, s_2, s_3,\dots, s_T]$, where $s_i = x_{\eta(i-1)+1}$ for $1 \leq i \leq T$.\ We perform hypothesis tests on $C$ independent chains because a single Markov chain's trajectory may not be representative of the structure of the entire graph space.

-Unspecified, however, is the number of sampled values $T$ to be used in the test.
-Intuitively, the smaller the value of $T$, the faster the sampling, but the less accurate our estimate of $\eta_0$ may be.
-We conduct a set of numerical experiments to identify the number of sampled values $T$ that appears in practice to be sufficient to obtain a stable estimate of $\eta_0$.
-Specifically, we construct a set of lists $S_T$, for $T = \{20, 30, 50, 100, 150, 200, 250\}$ as described above.
-For example, when $T=20$ and $\eta=1$, $S_T$ is a list of 20 consecutive degree assortativity values from the Markov chain after the burn-in, and when $T=100$ and $\eta=2000$, $S_T$ contains 100 values sampled every 2000 steps from the chain after the burn-in, so that the last sample is 200,000 double-edge swaps after the first sample.